top-comengineer/wcvendors/readme.txt

 == Screenshots ==

-1. General options - Configure default commission, how members can register and more.
+1. General Options - Configure your general marketplace settings here
+2. Commission Option - Set your percentage commission here
+3. Capabilities General - Product and order functionality
-2. Product options page - allows you to hide specific options on the add new product window from vendors.
+4. Capabilities Product - Configure what to hide from the vendor on the product edit screen
-3. Capabilities options - restrict what your vendors can see and do.
+5. Capabilities Order - Configure what the vendors can do with their orders
-4. Pages options - configure what pages will load the relevant vendor templates.
-These can be customised.
-5. User paypment info - define how your vendors get paid and when.
-6. WC Vendors Paypal Adaptive payments setup.
-NOTE (October 2017): PayPal Adaptive Payments has been deprecated by PayPal; we are working to implement a replacement.
+6. Display Options - Set the pages used for WC Vendors
-7. Email template options for the relevant WC Vendor emails.
+7. Vendor dashboard
+8. Setup Wizard General options
+9. Setup Wizard Capabilities
+10. Setup Wizard Pages
+11. Setup Wizard complete
+12. Email notifications for admins, customers and vendors

 == Upgrade Notice ==